 Whilst studying the qualification, learners should reflect on the importance of knowing and developing their preferred learning style.
 They should also be able to identify a range of individual study skills they can use in order to study effectively.

 For further information or guidance about this qualification, please contact our customer support team.

 Content areas

-This qualification consists of one unit with multiple content areas.
+This qualification consists of 5 content areas.